 cooling-off period means the period referred to in subregulation (2).

-(2) A customer has a right, at his or her discretion, to terminate a non-standard contract within the period of 10 days after the contract is entered into and this right must be specified in the contract.
+(2) A customer has a right, at his or her discretion, to terminate a non-standard contract within the period of 10 business days after the contract is entered into and this right must be specified in the contract.

 (3) A non-standard contract must prohibit the retailer from supplying electricity to the customer under the contract during the cooling-off period unless the customer requests supply.